igar1991/quest-generator/README.md

 ## Development Roadmap

 1. **Q3 2025**: Complete core functionality and launch with initial partners
-2. **Q4 2025**: Enhance verification system and create quest templates
+2. **Q4 2025**: Enhance verification system, create quest templates, and add mobile wallets support
 3. **Q1 2026**: Expand AI capabilities with personalized learning paths and adaptive difficulty

 ## Post-Hackathon Implementation

 Quest Generator is designed for immediate production deployment with:

 - Scalable infrastructure ready for 50,000+ concurrent users
 - Go-to-market strategy targeting developer communities

 ## Development Team

 Quest Generator is being developed by a seasoned web3 developer with extensive experience in:

 - Building and scaling production dApps used by thousands of users
 - Delivering successful projects on multiple blockchain ecosystems
 - Creating intuitive web3 onboarding experiences